Support

 By default, umbrelOS uses Cloudflare DNS (1.1.1.1) for reliable and fast domain name resolution.
 This means your Umbrel resolves domain names through Cloudflare rather than your router's DNS.

-You can disable this in Settings > Advanced settings > Cloudflare DNS if you want your Umbrel to use your router's DNS settings instead, or if Cloudflare is blocked on your network.
+You can change this in Settings > Advanced settings > Network.
+Under DNS server, choose Cloudflare DNS or Router default.
+Use Router default if Cloudflare is blocked on your network or if you want your router to handle DNS.

 Apps can't connect to the internet